ISISComputingGroup/ibex_bluesky_core/doc/dev/set_up_dev_environment.md

 - You have an IBEX server running with a DAE in setup state, which can begin a simulated run
 - You have a readable & writable block named "mot" in the current configuration pointing at the type of block expected by `demo_plan`

+### Build docs locally

+To build the sphinx documentation locally run `sphinx-build doc _build` from the root of the repo.
+The generated output will be in the _build directory.